 - Mild physical exercise before sleep may help - sleeping tablets should be avoided.

-- Itch has been found to affect as many as 23% of pregnant women.
+- Pruritus has been found to affect as many as 23% of pregnant women.

 - Generalised itching is common in the last twelve weeks of pregnancy and disappears after delivery.